cdozdil/OptiScaler/README.md

 ### Official Discord Server: [DLSS2FSR](https://discord.gg/2JDHx6kcXB)

+**Do not use this mod with online games, it might trigger anti-cheat software and cause bans!**

 ## How it works?
 OmniScaler implement's all necessary API methods of DLSS2 & NVAPI to act as a man in the middle.
 So from games perspective it's using DLSS2 but actually using OmniScaler and calls are interpreted/redirected to XeSS & FSR2.